Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Related work

 \section{Related work}

-Brandes \cite{jrnl:Brandes} introduced an efficient algorithm for computing betweenness centrality of a vertex, which is performed in $\Theta( |V(G)| |E(G)| )$ and $\Theta(|V(G)| |E(G)| + |V(G)|^2 \log |V(G)|)$ times for unweighted and weighted networks with positive weights, respectively. {\c{C}}ataly{\"{u}}rek et. al. \cite{DBLP:conf/sdm/CatalyurekKSS13} presented the {\em compression} and {\em shattering} techniques to improve the efficiency of Brandes's algorithm for large graphs.
+Brandes~\cite{jrnl:Brandes} introduced an efficient algorithm for computing betweenness centrality of a vertex, which is performed in $\Theta( |V(G)| |E(G)| )$ and $\Theta(|V(G)| |E(G)| + |V(G)|^2 \log |V(G)|)$ times for unweighted and weighted networks with positive weights, respectively. {\c{C}}ataly{\"{u}}rek et.al. \cite{DBLP:conf/sdm/CatalyurekKSS13} presented the {\em compression} and {\em shattering} techniques to improve the efficiency of Brandes's algorithm for large graphs.
 During {\em compression}, vertices with known betweenness scores are removed from the graph and during {\em shattering}, the graph is partitioned into smaller components.
 Holme \cite{jrnl:Holme} showed that betweenness centrality of a vertex is highly correlated with the fraction of time that the vertex is occupied by the traffic of the network.
 Barthelemy \cite{jrnl:Barthelemy} showed that many scale-free networks \cite{jrnl:Barabasi} have a power-law distribution of betweenness centrality.
+Furno et.al.~\cite{DBLP:conf/bigdataconf/FurnoFSZ17} reduced the number of shortest-path-DAGs by using, as sources, pivot nodes identified through the exploitation of topological properties of graphs revealed by using clustering.
+They empirically evaluated their algorithm over a real-world road network and showed that the approximation error does not significantly affect the most critical vertices.